anthonyzhdong/andie/README.md

 ### Milestone 2

 **Who did what**
-Carinn completed the Emboss filters, the 2 Sobel Filters, extended the existing filters and created the additional Blotch Blur.
+Carinn completed the Emboss filters, the 2 Sobel Filters, extended the existing filters and created the additional Blotch Blur, as well as adding a bunch of additional filters.

 Anthony completed the Eyedropper tool, the 2 Color menus, and Shape Drawing (joint-effort with Liam)